-These are all occurrences that happen suddenly, that people generally agree could not be prevented.
-There is a clear cause-and-effect relationship between the peril and the damages it may have caused.
+These are all occurrences that happen suddenly and generally could not be prevented.
+There is a clear cause-and-effect relationship between the incident and the damages it may have caused.

 “For instance,” Eng said, “If ice damming occurs to your roof and it results in water damage to the inside of your home, and that leads to mold, then you should be covered.
 However, if you discover mold in your home resulting from a maintenance issue, or if the mold was there prior to you purchasing the home, then it would not be covered.”

 Or, let’s say there was a fire in your home.
-Fortunately, most of your home is still intact, since the firefighters arrived and put it out.
+Fortunately, most of your home is still intact since the firefighters arrived quickly and put it out.
 However, due to the water from the fire hoses, your home has developed mold.
 That could be covered by home insurance.

-As long as the mold was caused suddenly by one of the insured perils, there is a good chance that your home insurance will cover its removal.
-If the mold was caused by gradual seepage, neglect or general humidity, it usually won’t be covered.
+As long as the mold is caused by an event that is listed on your policy, your home insurance may cover its removal.
+If mold is caused by gradual seepage, neglect or general humidity, it usually is not covered.